BarbaraAn/Guess_The_Number/README.md

 ## Set-Up
 1) Clone the repository
-2) Run the .exe file
+2) Run Guess The Number.exe
+3) Have fun!